Joe Biden draws line against progressives on health care

 The former vice president has spent the past several weeks highlighting his support for the health care law often called “Obamacare.”
 He told voters in Iowa that he was “against any Republican (and) any Democrat who wants to scrap” the law.
 He’s also talked of “building on” Obamacare.

-He released a proposal Monday to add a “public option” to the 2010 health care overhaul, with expanded coverage paid for by tax increases on the wealthiest Americans.
+He released a proposal Monday to add a “public option” to the 2010, paying for expanded coverage paid tax increases on the wealthiest Americans.
 Returning to Iowa, he touted the public option as “the quickest ... most rational way to get universal coverage.”
 A sudden transition to “Medicare for All,” he said, “is kind of risky.”

 Biden hopes his positioning as Obamacare’s chief defender will remind voters of his work alongside former President Barack Obama, who remains popular among Democrats.
 And it could reinforce his pitch as a sensible centrist promising to rise above the strident cacophony of Trump and more liberal Democrats who are single-payer advocates.